-- In the example below, 500 on-street spaces would be metered for the four peak Summer months at a rate of \$1.00/hour with an assumed utilization rate of 90%. - The estimated seasonal on-street parking revenue would be approximately \$504,000. - The estimated capital equipment cost for approximately 63 multi-space meters would be \$625,000. - After paying off the capital equipment investment, first season on-street parking revenue would be -\$105,400.00.
+- The model below maps out a set of assumptions regarding a potential seasonal on-street paid parking program.
+The model has adjustable input fields so that different assumptions can be tested. - In the example below, 500 on-street spaces would be metered for the four peak Summer months at a rate of \$1.00/hour with an assumed utilization rate of 90%. - The estimated seasonal on-street parking revenue would be approximately \$504,000. - The estimated capital equipment cost for approximately 63 multi-space meters would be \$625,000. - After paying off the capital equipment investment, first season on-street parking revenue would be -\$121,000.00.
 However, for the second and subsequent seasons on-street parking revenues would be approximately \$275,400. - If the same basic assumptions are applied to a year-round on-street parking program (with a reduction in overall space utilization factored in) first year revenues are estimated at approximately \$535,250 and subsequent annual on-street meter revenues are estimated at \$1,160,250.

-Town of Jackson, WY Preliminary On-Street Meter Revenue Projection Model \$1.00 per Hour Rate
+Town of Jackson, WY

+Preliminary On-Street Meter Revenue Projection Model \$1.00 per Hour Rate